etishor/etishor.github.io/_posts/2006-10-12-web-application-security-flows.md

   </ol>
 </div>

-Hmm&#8230; what next?
-Server said error, it was an error so what&#8217;s the big deal?
+Hmm... what next?
+Server said error, it was an error so what's the big deal?
 Very big deal.
-Now let&#8217;s change the variable to something that actually does something.
+Now let's change the variable to something that actually does something.

 <div class="dean_ch" style="white-space: wrap;">
   <ol>